ShayanGilmour/Simulated-Annealing/README.md

 Here, by by fitness I mean "cost".
 So the tempreture function musn't be a linear function.

 The code which makes the found cycle visual is also in the notebook.

+#### Postlude:
+The program reads the input from a file; The file `bayg.tsp`, contains a sample input, consisting of 29 vertices; I've downloaded this sample from [Heidelberg University' Site](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/).
+The optimal answer for this testcase is `9074`.